-How to Pour a Concrete Apron
+How To Pour a Perfect Concrete Apron

 We followed a concrete crew for the day in order to find out the process behind their black concrete aprons.
 Here's what we found out.